 - 3. Planning Workshops The purpose of the Planning Workshop is to have subject experts present information about the topic and to gain public reaction to it.
 The focus of the workshops is to educate the public and public leaders.
 Planning workshops should have a certain topic, but staff should be prepared to field other questions related to mobility in the region. - 4.
+Online Public Meetings Online public meetings are a flexible alternative or in addition to in-person meetings.
+This option is important for those who would otherwise be unable to attend an in-person meetings for one reason or another.
+Online engagement opens up an additional avenue for a broader engagement that was not available before to many individuals. - 5.
 Public Access Television The City of Topeka broadcasts regularly on its government access cable channel, Channel 4.
 The availability of a variety of city services and meeting announcements are broadcast on this channel.
 This television channel is available to all Topeka area residents who subscribe to Cox communications.
-The MTPO uses the Topeka Planning Department to staff its operations, and the MTPO staff can post information on Topeka Channel 4. - 5.
+The MTPO uses the Topeka Planning Department to staff its operations, and the MTPO staff can post information on Topeka Channel 4. - 6.
 News Media Contacts and Press Releases The MTPO staff will work with the City of Topeka and local media outlets as needed to inform the new media of upcoming MTPO public involvement events.
-Press releases announcing the approval of major MTPO documents (MTP, TIP, etc.) and notices announcing public information meetings for draft MTPO products will be released through these public involvement methods. - 6.
+Press releases announcing the approval of major MTPO documents (MTP, TIP, etc.) and notices announcing public information meetings for draft MTPO products will be released through these public involvement methods. - 7.
 Surveys The MTPO may similarly use survey instruments in conjunction with public involvement activities.
-Various types of survey instruments and distribution techniques will be considered in designing MTPO surveys. - 7.
+Various types of survey instruments and distribution techniques will be considered in designing MTPO surveys. - 8.
 Pamphlets The MTPO will consider preparing and distributing pamphlets that provide a general overview of the MTPO, and the processes for developing and modifying the MPO or TIP, and the rationale for preparing studies for a specific project (with assumed financial assistance from project sponsors for project related information).
-In addition, pamphlets may be available to the public at City and County offices, the Public Library, the internet, and other locations as deemed necessary and accessible. - The MTPO staff will be available to make presentations on the information contained in the pamphlets to the organizations identified or any other group that requests a presentation. - 8.
+In addition, pamphlets may be available to the public at City and County offices, the Public Library, the internet, and other locations as deemed necessary and accessible. - The MTPO staff will be available to make presentations on the information contained in the pamphlets to the organizations identified or any other group that requests a presentation. - 9.
 Social Media The MTPO staff has a Facebook and Twitter account.
-Staff will use these accounts to inform the public of various projects and meetings. - 9.
+Staff will use these accounts to inform the public of various projects and meetings. - 10.
 Topeka Metropolitan Transit Authority (TMTA) techniques used by TMTA: